Federal court: Trump can't ban critics from Twitter account

 The appeals court ruled that the First Amendment does not permit a public official using a social media account for "all manner of official purposes" to exclude people from an otherwise open online dialogue because they disagree with the official.

+The 2nd Circuit said it didn't matter that blocked individuals could still engage in dialogue through "workarounds" such as logging out to view Trump's tweets or searching for tweets by other users about the president to engage in conversations.

+"And burdens to speech as well as outright bans run afoul of the First Amendment," it said.

-The ruling Tuesday upheld a decision last year by U.S. District Judge Naomi Reice Buchwald.
+The ruling Tuesday upheld a decision last year by U.S. District Judge Naomi Reice Buchwald, who did not order Trump to unblock users but said people have a right to reply directly to politicians who use their accounts as public forums to conduct official business.

+Trump has been a social media pioneer among politicians, earning daily headlines from tweets that often start early in the morning.

+His Twitter account has become a must-read forum for other world leaders and critics and fans, who witness Trump boasting of accomplishments, belittling opponents and blasting critical media coverage as "fake news."